Lucan Biddulph: Sports

 Lucan is home to the Lucan Irish, a junior hockey team that plays in the Provincial Junior Hockey League.
 Lucan was the home of the Lucan-Ilderton Jets Senior AA hockey club, a member of the Western Ontario Athletic Association Senior Hockey League until they moved to Komoka, Ontario and became the Komoka Classics in 2011.

 Lucan FC represents Lucan in Ontario Soccer Association play in the Elgin Middlesex Soccer Association.

 Alexander Noble Garrett, born on the homestead, lot 11, South Boundary, Biddulph, August 13, 1862, was an outstanding athlete who excelled at a number of different sports.
 In particular, he was the goalkeeper on the Canadian soccer teams that toured Britain in 1888 and 1891.
 Later he was the sports editor of the Toronto World newspaper for many years.
 His son Dudley Mark Garrett played football for the Toronto Argonauts, and grandson, Dudley Morine Garrett, played hockey for the Toronto Maple Leafs and New York Rangers.
 A.N.
-Garrett, died in Toronto January 17, 1941.
+Garrett died in Toronto January 17, 1941.

 In 2018, the community was the winner of the Kraft Hockeyville competition, and hosted the first pre-season game of the year for the Toronto Maple Leafs versus the Ottawa Senators on Tuesday September 18, which also marked the on-ice debut of forward John Tavares as a member of the Maple Leafs.

-In 2018, PPG formally announced the completion of a COLOURFUL COMMUNITIES project in Lucan of Ontario.
-This project has helped to revitalize the Lucan Community Memorial Centre indoor hockey arena.
-The DULUX Paints stores provided all the paint used for this project.